 These indigenous persons were terrific.
-They excelled in many areas such as agriculture, mathematics, architecture, pottery, symbolic artwork and hieroglyph writing.
+They excelled in many areas such as agriculture, mathematics, architecture, pottery, symbolic artwork, and hieroglyph writing.
 They even knew how to create calendars.

 In their time, they built many cities that would house communities as large as 50,000 people.
-It’s estimated; the Maya population would have reached as high as 10,000,000.
+It’s estimated; that the Maya population would have reached as high as 10,000,000.

-The Maya constructed pyramids, palaces, temples and plazas.
+The Maya constructed pyramids, palaces, temples, and plazas.
 Kings and high priests ruled them.
 Their farmers were originators of many advanced farming methods, including terracing and irrigation.
 We still do not fully understand why the Mayas were not subject to annihilation but gradually dissipated.
 The vastness of time has left us with little to know of all their ways and customs.

 Author’s Note: Are you aware that the Maya created one language to communicate?
-Over the many centuries, it has become some 70 variations of Maya languages to over 5 million Central American & Mexican based people.
+Over the many centuries, it has become some 70 variations of Maya languages to over 5 million Central American & Mexican-based people.
 Not only that, nearly all of them can speak Spanish too.

 The Olmecs (Aztec word meaning rubber people) were next to arrive in approximately 1600 BCE.
-This civilisation also settled in what we call Mexico.
+This civilization also settled in what we call Mexico.
 Unlike their predecessors, they were not prolific city builders preferring to live in smaller but still prosperous communities.

-This society, best known for the 20-ton stone-headed Basalt (volcanic rock) statues they quarried, carved and transported, as depicted in the image above.
+This society, best known for the 20-ton stone-headed Basalt (volcanic rock) statues they quarried, carved, and transported, as depicted in the image above.

 The Inca culture dates back to the 12th Century AD.
-They became a powerful empire that built their civilisation high up in the Ecuadorian and Peruvian mountain regions.
+They became a powerful empire that built their civilization high up in the Ecuadorian and Peruvian mountain regions.
 Their numbers grow to over 16 million, and they lived in a landmass area of some 2500 square miles.

-Today we are aware of the city of Machu Picchu, and many of us every year visit this New 7 wonders of the world heritage site.
+Today we are aware of the city of Machu Picchu, and many of us every year to visit this New 7 wonders of the world heritage site.

 Often they would slice open their victims, remove their hearts and spill the victim’s blood on the temple altars.
 They were not opposed to drowning their victims.
 Nor starving them, or if in a hurry, throwing the poor victim from the most significant height possible.

 Author’s Note In modern Mexico, you will find the Aztec descendants referred to as Nahua.
-They live in small rural communities, earning their living from farming and selling their craftworks.
+They live in small rural communities, earning their living from farming and selling their craftwork.
 In numbers, there are an estimated one and a half million Aztec descendants today.
 You will be please to know they have cut back on the ritual and cannibalism practices.

 World history for generations has always led us to understand the French, Portuguese, and the Spanish were the first Europeans to set foot on Las Americas soil.
 But in fact, it was an Italian who was first.
 His name was Amerigo Vespucci.
 An explorer who voyaged twice to what was known to him in those days as “The New World.”

-Amerigo Vespucci, our Adventure Touring Warrior, was born roughly 1451 to 1454 in Florence.
+Amerigo Vespucci, our Adventure Touring Explorer, was born roughly 1451 to 1454 in Florence.
 He, the third son of a prominent Notary called Ser Nastagio and his wife Lisabetta Mini (No, I did not make up her name, but it does sound like an Italian scooter name like Lambretta.)

-The Vespucci family were well connected to the Medici ruling family of Italy.
+The Vespucci family was well connected to the Medici ruling family of Italy.
 The Medicis ruled as a dynasty for over 300 years.
 When Amerigo reached his twenties, he was a banker and an overseer of the family outfitting ships business.

 His early success enabled him to move in various circles, such as in France and Spain.
 In this period he learned of a new field called exploration.

-From this meeting, our Adventure touring Warrior embarked on one of two voyages in around 1499 as part of four ships to see what they could discover.
+From this meeting, our Adventure touring Explorer embarked on one of two voyages in around 1499 as part of four ships to see what they could discover.
 During this voyage, Amerigo finds the mouth of the now known Amazon River.

 A couple of years later, now sailing for the Portuguese as Spain had lost interest.
-Our illustrious hero became genuinely famous when discovering the coastlines of present-day Brazil, Uruguay, Argentina and Patagonia.
+Our illustrious hero became genuinely famous when discovering the coastlines of present-day Brazil, Uruguay, Argentina, and Patagonia.